What’s The Difference Between EPDM And Silicone Rubber?

 Advantages of EPDM

-• Weather Resistance: Excellent protection against UV radiation, ozone, and extreme weather, ideal for outdoor use.
+• Weather Resistance: Excellent protection against UV radiation, ozone, and extreme weather conditions, making it ideal for outdoor use.

 • Durability: High resistance to abrasion, tearing, and water.